Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 The problem of aging has occupied man since ancient times.

-Comparison of various age classifications gives an extremely varied picture in determining the boundaries of old age, which range widely from 45 to 70 years.
-It is characteristic that in almost all age classifications of old age one can see a tendency towards its differentiation into sub-periods.
-At the same time, it should be taken into account that the aging process does not end with its onset, it continues, and there are big differences between aging people.
+A comparison of various age classifications gives an extremely varied picture in determining the boundaries of old age, which range widely from 45 to 70 years.
+It is characteristic that in almost all age classifications of old age one can see a tendency towards its differentiation into subperiods.
+It should be taken into account that with its onset the aging process does not end, it continues, and there are large differences between aging people.

-After reading or listening to the next statement of the questionnaire, the subject must assess to what extent this statement can be attributed to him on a six-point scale.
+After reading or listening to the next statement of the questionnaire, the subject must evaluate to what extent this statement can be attributed to him on a six-point scale.
 Based on the analysis of the results, three experimental groups of subjects are distinguished:

 1. Pensioners with a high level of adaptation (group A)